CartoDB/cartodb/doc/developer-center/import-api/guides/04-map-visualizations.md

 Param | Description
 --- | ---
 api_key | The target CARTO account API key. visualization_id | A unique identifier for the map created in the export process.
-Only applies if created_visualization is set to true when the map was created.
+Only applies if `create_visualization` is set to true when the map was created.

 #### Response